eversC/pruls/README.md

 ### notes

 * https://github.com/kelseyhightower/envconfig is used for env var config
-* https://github.com/mholt/archiver for .tar.gz functionality
+* https://github.com/eversC/archiver (which is a fork of https://github.com/mholt/archiver) for .tar.gz functionality
+* if any errors are encounted tarring specific files, they're skipped, and process continues to next file (hence the 'archiver' fork above)
+* https://github.com/kardianos/osext for grabbing filepath of dir containing pruls binary
 * the local .tar.gz archive is deleted prior to the binary exiting